Where it’s (going to be) @ (maybe)

 Apparently, during the course of an ongoing (since 2006) experiment called OPERA, in which a stream of muon neutrinos are beamed from the CERN Super Proton Synchrotron in Geneva to a lab in Italy’s Gran Sasso mountain in 2.4 milliseconds for a very important reason I wouldn’t be able to understand if you paid me, the OPERA physicists have discovered that a small percentage of the 10-to-the18th-power neutrinos they’ve sent over the years have arrived about 60 nanoseconds sooner than they should have.

 They don’t know why this is happening.
 Nothing seems to account for it, not equipment calibration or human error or mistaken identity.
-But it’s enough for the word tachyon to have been rumored to have been mentioned.
+But it’s enough for the word tachyon to have been rumored to have been mentioned in a whisper.
+Maybe.

-In physics, this is apparently the same thing as shouting on a viral YouTube video, because one of the more questionable pundits to whom our newspaper gives editorial space wrote a quarter page disapproval of the possibility few days ago.
+In physics, this is apparently the same thing as shouting on a viral YouTube video, because one of the more questionable pundits to whom our newspaper gives editorial space wrote a quarter page worth of disapproval of the possibility a few days ago.

 According to someone who actually knows what he’s talking about, the only papers that have been published on tachyons are about how impossible they are.
 And if tachyons are proved to exist, physics as we know it* will implode (or explode), because Einstein—on whose work modern physics rests—said that nothing can travel faster than light.
 Not never, not nohow.
 The mass of an object approaching the speed of light will reach a state where it cannot be moved by the available energy and time stops and even science fiction writers start to look around for a Deus Ex Machina to get their starfleets off the ground.**